AmateurECE/twardyece-blog/_posts/2024-10-31-Value-and-Risk-Driven-Design-Methods.md

 them.

-Value-driven design methods are not well documented, but they are universally understood.
-Probably, you can already guess what I mean.
-Here, I use the term to describe design methods that improve the value of a product or project--by increasing the usefulness of a product or service, or decreasing its cost.
+Value-driven design methods are not well documented, but they are universally understood; probably, you can already guess what I mean.
+Here, the term refers to design methods that improve the value of a product or project--by increasing the usefulness of a product or service, or decreasing its cost.

 # The Source of Requirements